Is Your Baby Getting Enough Breast Milk?

 What If You Want Extra Reassurance

-Two practical things often help when worry is loud:
+Two practical things often help when worry is persistent:

 - A latch assessment.
 A lactation consultant or breastfeeding counsellor can watch a full feed and tell you what's actually transferring.
 This is one of the highest-leverage things you can do in the early weeks.